Cyrus-0101/chui/README.md

 - We probably associate “virtual machine” with software like VMWare or Virtualbox.
 These are programs that emulate a computer, including a disk drive, hard drive, graphics card, etc. They allow you to, for example, run a different operating system inside this emulated computer.
 Yes, these are virtual machines.

 - We will discuss (and later build), virtual machines used to implement programming languages.
 It's worth noting `VM's (in this instance) do not emulate an existing machine; They are the machine`.
 Virtual simply means software.
+[Here is a perfect example of a simple VM written in JS.](/assets/virtualMachine.js)

 - The machine describes their behaviour, these software constructs act and mimic the behaviour of hwo a real machine works, computers.
 This means we need to understand how computers work in order to understand how virtual machines work.